mit-kavli-institute/lightcurvedb/docs/source/metrics/metrics.rst

 Performing LightcurveDB Metrics
 ===============================
-For long term performance checks over time lightcurvedb has models to help store and describe operations done.
+For long term performance checks over time, lightcurvedb has models to help store and describe operations done.
 This document will describe will help guide where to apply these models and how to interact, create, destroy, and retrieve them.